(Originally posted on March 16, 2012)

 That person is truly the person who mirrors something about you that you refuse to see.
 They are in your life to teach you a lesson about yourself, and they will continue to annoy and anger you until you learn that lesson.
-Even when they move on, and you think you are rid of them – guess what – someone else comes along to take their place.
+Even when they move on, and you think you are rid of them, someone else comes along to take their place.
 It’s true.
 You know it’s true.

 Try to sit with this lovely fact for a while: “you only love God as much as the person you hate the most.”
 Ouch!

-I will give you an example in my own life: I often like to convince myself, and everyone around me, that I have my life all together, and that I have more self-esteem than legally allowed.
-Then someone comes along, and in a millisecond, the false self I thought I sent packing long ago, or have become comfortable with, rears its ugly head, AGAIN!
+I will give you an example of my own life: I often like to convince myself and everyone around me that I have my life altogether and that I have more self-esteem than legally allowed.
+Then someone comes along, and in a millisecond, the false self I thought I sent packing long ago, or have become comfortable with, rears its ugly head.
+AGAIN!

-Never mind the random jerk I encounter in my day-to-day adventures outside the wilderness were I live (where nature just exists for my pure pleasure and never riles me.
+Never mind the random jerk I encounter in my day-to-day adventures outside the wilderness where I live (where nature just exists for my pure pleasure and never riles me.
 AHA, it’s a beautiful thing.
-But I digress), within my own family I have gone from “Mother of the Year” to “Mommie Dearest” at the speed of lightening!
+But I digress), within my own family, I have gone from “Mother of the Year” to “Mommie Dearest” at the speed of lightning!

 The dogs ate her!
 (1 Kings 16 – 2 Kings 9)